mjmoore1620/forwardKinematicDemo/README.md

     * git commit --amend
         * add to the last commit instead of creating a new one
         * easy way to alter last commit message
+    * git rebase
+        * caused a mess
+            * aborted, and git merged and it went through like a normal fast-forward should
+* Got a lot of practice with git merge, managing and deleting branches
 * Learned how to animate with generic javascript

 # Thoughts